ospfranco/ospfranco.github.io/_posts/2020-08-04-use-the-mapbox-sdk-to-render-any-tile-set.md

 ---
 layout: post
-title: Use the mapbox sdk to render any custom tile set
+title: How to use the Mapbox SDK to render custom tiles
 date: 2020-08-04 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/